Your administrator specifies a configuration in the Licensing Portal and downloads

 Your administrator can assign a password to a configuration.
 When you load the corresponding

-configuration connection info (.cci) file into Smart Licensing Client, you must enter
+configuration connection info (.cci) file into Smart Licensing Client, you must enter the correct password.

 If your administrator changes the password for the configuration and the corresponding